It’s a beautiful place to holiday here

 Besides the above, there is plenty happening across Queensland in 2020 including:

-- The Museum of Underwater Art will open in Townsville early in the year.
+- The Museum of Underwater Art will open in Townsville in 2020.
 The globally significant asset is the only of its kind in the Southern Hemisphere and has been Designed by world renowned underwater sculptor Jason deCaires Taylor (creator of MUSA in Mexico and Museo Atlantico in Spain).
-Add to this a Cowboys home game at the new Townsville Stadium and you have a very good long-weekend planned
+Add to this a Cowboys home game at the new Townsville Stadium, and you have an excellent long weekend planned.